 • painting of the frame

 We will provide more information on this when the design stage is complete.
-We expect this stage of works to start in summer 2025 and be complete by the end of 2026.
-An approximate indication of how the site will look when works are complete is provided below:
+We expect this stage of works to start in late 2025/early 2026 and be complete by the end of 2027.

 We're an approved Client Partner of the Considerate Constructors Scheme